 Sue’s short story ‘Normal’ was shortlisted for the 2013 Commonwealth Short Story Prize.
 Her short stories have appeared in magazines and anthologies, including ‘The Book of Leeds (Comma Press) and The Mammoth Book of Best British Crime (11).

-After a Graphic Design degree, Sue worked as a children’s illustrator then took an MA in Scriptwriting at Northern School of Film and Television.
-She won the 1993 Carl Foreman Award for Screenwriting, in association with BAFTA, and has studied at film school in the US.
+After a Graphic Design degree, Sue worked as a children’s illustrator then took an MA in Scriptwriting at the Northern School of Film and Television.
+She won the Carl Foreman Award for Screenwriting, in association with BAFTA, and studied at film school in the US.

-In 1993 Sue’s story DUST won the Lynda La Plante “Humour” prize out of over 23,000 entries and she was a winner of the 1996 Northern Short Stories Competition.
+Way back in 1993 Sue’s story DUST won the Lynda La Plante “Humour” prize out of over 23,000 entries in ITV’s This Morning Short Story Competition, and much of her current work is still tinted with that same dark sense of humour.